You must have an environmental permit if you operate a regulated facility in England or Wales.

 Public register or database

-Cheshire West and Chester Borough Council is required to maintain a register containing information on all permitted installations in the district.
+We are required to maintain a register containing information on all permitted installations in the district.
 The register is available for inspection by the public at Wyvern House, The Drumber, Winsford, Cheshire, CW7 1AH.

 Copies of any entry can be taken on request and it is recommended that an appointment is made prior to arrival.